reimagined/resolve/docs/tutorial.md

 // A View Model's projection is defined in a format that is isomorphic with a Redux reducer format. export default {
-  // The 'Init' function initializes the View Model's response object.
+  // The 'Init' function initializes the View Model's state object.
   Init: () => ({
     id: 'id',
     name: 'unnamed',
     list: [],
   }),
   // Below is a projection function.
 It runs on every event of the specified type, whose aggregate Id matches one of the Ids specified in the query.
-  // A View Model projection takes the response object and returns its updated version based on the event data.
+  // A View Model projection takes the state and returns its updated version based on the event data.
+  // When all events are applied, the built state is passed to the client in the response body.
   [SHOPPING_LIST_CREATED]: (state, { aggregateId, payload: { name } }) => ({
     // Assign the actual aggregate ID and name to the response.
     id: aggregateId,